digitaledgeit/js-validator-chain/README.md

 Create a new validation chain.

+#### .optional(fn|bool)

+Whether an empty value is considered valid and the validators should not be run.

 #### .add(fn, ctx, when)

 Add a new validator to the chain.

 - fn - the validation method
 - ctx - the validation context - optional and can be anything e.g. a message string
-- when - a validation condition - the validation method is only run when the condition is true - optional and must be a function that returns a boolean
+- when - a validation condition - if provided, the validation method is only run when the condition is true - optional function that returns a boolean

 #### .validate(value, callback)